Tanner Crunelle

 Overview

-Having received his MFA in Poetry from College of Charleston (CofC) in 2024, his public-facing scholarship can be found in CofC’s Discovering Our Past project, and his poetry in Word For/Word and Sugar House Review literary magazines.
+Having received his M.F.A. in Poetry from College of Charleston (CofC) in 2024, his poetry can be found in Word For/Word and Sugar House Review literary magazines; his public facing scholarship is featured in CofC's Discovering Our Past project.
 In addition to being awarded CofC’s top prize for graduate student research and creative work in 2024, he was also awarded Cornell's 2025 Robert Chasen Poetry Prize.

 Research Focus